mobgen/halo-documentation/pages/ios/global/ios_getting_started.md

 folder: ios
 ---

 In the sections below the process to integrate the Halo Framework into a new project will be described in depth.
-The Framework is developed in Swift 3 and compiled against the latest iOS SDK (10.2).
+The Framework is developed in Swift 3 and compiled against the latest iOS SDK ({{ site.ios_latest_sdk }}).
 In order to offer higher compatibility, the deployment target is set to iOS 8.0.

 ## Carthage